Erotophonophilia

 Overview

-Erotophonophilia, described in the forensic literature as lust murder, is a paraphilic pattern in which sexual arousal becomes contingent on the act or fantasy of killing another person.
-It sits at the lethal extreme of sexual sadism and is among the most serious conditions documented in clinical sexology, because, unlike interests that can be enacted safely between consenting adults, any genuine expression entails the death of a non-consenting victim.
+Erotophonophilia, known in the forensic literature as lust murder, is a paraphilic pattern in which sexual arousal becomes contingent on the act or fantasy of killing another person.
+It sits at the lethal extreme of sexual sadism and is among the gravest conditions documented in clinical sexology, because, unlike interests that can be enacted safely between consenting adults, any genuine expression entails the death of a non-consenting victim.
 This encyclopedia documents the concept descriptively, for completeness only, and contains no instructional content of any kind.
-The clinically relevant takeaway is unambiguous: intrusive thoughts of harming others are a reason to seek urgent professional help, never a script to act on.
+The clinically relevant point is unambiguous: intrusive thoughts of harming others are a reason to seek urgent professional help, never a script to act on.

 History & origins